ubccr/xdmod/docs/upgrade.md

 You may upgrade directly from 8.5.0 or 8.5.1.

+**NOTE: This upgrade contains significant changes to configuration files and database tables.
+Configuration files will most likely require manual updates.
+The database upgrade may require hours to complete if your database contains tens of millions of records.**

+### Configuration File Changes

+The `xdmod-upgrade` script will migrate user editable configuration files to the new version, excluding the Apache `httpd` and `logrotate` configuration files, which may need to be manually updated.

+#### Apache HTTP Server Configuration

+Open XDMoD 9.0.0 no longer copies an Apache configuration file into the Apache configuration directory.
+Instead an example configuration is provided in the `/usr/share/xdmod/templates` directory (or `PREFIX/share/templates` for source installations).

+After upgrading, you will need to manually update your Apache configuration file following the [Apache configuration](configuration.html#apache-configuration) instructions.

+The Apache access log and error log now use the [piped logging feature][apache-logs-piped] combined with the [Apache `rotatelogs` program][apache-rotatelogs] to rotate logs based on the size of the log files to limit the total amount of storage used by these log files.
+Since these files are no longer rotated by `logrotate`, any preexisting rotated log files will need to be manually deleted.

+#### Log Rotation Configuration

+If the `logrotate` configuration file was modified and you are now using Apache's piped logging feature with `rotatelogs` then you will need to manually remove the section for the Apache log files

 ### GPU Metrics

 This is the first version of Open XDMoD that supports GPU metrics in the jobs